dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T911: Some punishments deter future crime effectively.
+### T911: Punishment serves as a necessary deterrent.

 |Support|
 |---|